 In 1977 Mervyn Gadd was awarded the Order of Australia for his services to the Australian beef industry.

 Mervyn’s youngest son and assistant manager, Michael, acquired ownership of The Glen on the dissolution of the family partnership, Mervyn Gadd & Sons, in 1985.
 Michael and wife Joy have owned and managed The Glen herd since 1985.
 The production sales commenced in 1971 and have been held annually to this day.
-The Glen’s 43rd annual sale will be held on September 20, 2013.

 In the late 1990s selected high performing Angus genetics were included in the breeding program with outstanding results.